-Rather than spend money on harsh chemicals to kill pesky weeds in your yard, you can make your own weed killer solution for a fraction of the cost.
+Instead of spending money on harsh chemicals to kill pesky weeds in your yard, you can make your own weed killer solution for much less money.
 The easy home project requires mixing equal parts vinegar and water.
-Then add four to six ounces of dish soap per gallon of water and vinegar mixture, said Jonathan Steele, executive director of Water Cures, a natural remedies organization.
+Then add four to six ounces of dish soap per gallon of water and vinegar mixture, said Jonathan Steele, a wellness educator at Water Cures, a natural remedies organization.

 Put the solution in a spray bottle or garden sprayer to target the weeds you want to kill.
 Steele estimated that you could save $20 creating as much weed killer on your own as you would get with a store-bought product that can cause irritation if it comes into contact with your skin.

-Diverting food scraps to a compost bin can help reduce the amount of trash you’ll throw away, which also means you won’t go through trash bags as quickly.
-You can find tips on how to make compost at EPA.gov, the website for the Environmental Protection Agency.
+Diverting food scraps to a compost bin can help reduce the amount of trash you’ll throw away, which also means you won’t go through trash bags as quickly, saving you even more money.

 - Appliances That Are Hiking Up Your Electricity Bill